Locksmith price guide — comparing cheap vs quality lock services

 Getting back into your home or car is a commodity service.
 The technician picks or bypasses your existing lock — no new hardware is installed, no security decisions are made.
 The only variables are response time and price.

-Verdict: Lowest quote wins — verify license only.
+Verdict: Lowest quote wins — look for a licensed, insured locksmith.

 Standard rekeying — locksmith rekeying a residential door cylinder Price-Shop OK